steva-atomia/AtomiaStore/Documentation/getting-started-with-a-new-theme.md

 4. Open `MyTheme\MyTheme.sln` in Visual Studio 2013.

-5. If you do not have a complete Atomia development environment installed, you can use fake backend services by uncommenting the relevant unity section in Web.config
+5. If you do not have a complete Atomia development environment installed, you can use fake backend services by uncommenting the relevant unity sections in Web.config.

 6. Run **DEBUG > Start Debugging** and an order page with the default theme will start.